1 Report a nuisance call

 If you've consented to receive marketing from a specific company then this organisation is allowed to call you - even if you've registered with the TPS.

 But, companies must stop calling you if you explicitly ask them to.
+So if you're receiving phone calls which you find harassing, make sure you do request for them to take you off their call list.

 If you fill in a form and have to enter your phone number, you can use trueCall38.